Chapter 25 : Carry That Weight

 “Until you scared it away.”

 “No, until my mum started shouting at us to stop wandering off and come back.
 Family holidays, they were the greatest…” He sighed.
-“And I guess you’re right about Reg, by the way,” he said.
+“It’s strange to think that we were once actually happy.”

 “The world is not split into good people and Death Eaters, Sirius,” I said softly, thinking of Nathan.
 “It’s possible for someone to be both.”
 I hadn’t talked to Nathan since I left, and the last thing he’d written to me was over the summer when he tried to justify his decision to join the Death Eaters, but I was still convinced that despite everything, he was a good person.
 Then there were also people like Vanessa Saltz, who was neither a Death Eater nor a good person.